Where Will STF Take You?

 What was your undergraduate degree?

 I double majored in elementary education and elementary science & math.
-I also minored in Catholic Studies!
+I also minored in Catholic Studies.

 Why did you want to be a Seton Teaching Fellow?